-- There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal years 2014-2017. - ^a For fiscal year 2018, the following changes of assumption affected the total pension liability since the prior measurement date: (a) the long-term expected rate of return was reduced from 7.75% to 7.45%, (b) the inflation assumption was lowered from 2.75% to 2.50%, (c) the payroll growth assumption was lowered to 3.00%, (d) total salary increases rate was lowered by decreasing the merit component of the individual salary increases, in addition to a decrease of 0.25% due to lower inflation, (e) the healthy and disabled mortality assumptions were updated to the RP-2014 mortality tables with generational improvement scale MP-2016 and (f) rates of retirement, termination and disability were modified to better reflect anticipated future experience. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2019. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2020. - ^a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2021. - ^a For fiscal year 2022, the following changes of assumption affected the total pension liability since the prior measurement date: (a) the long-term expected rate of return was reduced from 7.45% to 7.00% and (b) the discount rate of return was reduced from 7.45% to 7.00%.
+- There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2014. - a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2015. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2016. - a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2017. - a For fiscal year 2018, the following changes of assumption affected the total pension liability since the prior measurement date: (a) the long-term expected rate of return was reduced from 7.75% to 7.45%, (b) the inflation assumption was lowered from 2.75% to 2.50%, (c) the payroll growth assumption was lowered to 3.00%, (d) total salary increases rate was lowered by decreasing the merit component of the individual salary increases, in addition to a decrease of 0.25% due to lower inflation, (e) the healthy and disabled mortality assumptions were updated to the RP-2014 mortality tables with generational improvement scale MP-2016 and (f) rates of retirement, termination and disability were modified to better reflect anticipated future experience. - a There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2019. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2020. - There were no changes in methods and assumptions used in the calculation of actuarial determined contributions for fiscal year 2021. - a For fiscal year 2022, the following changes of assumption affected the total pension liability since the prior measurement date: (a) the long-term expected rate of return was reduced from 7.45% to 7.00% and (b) the discount rate of return was reduced from 7.45% to 7.00%. - a For fiscal year 2023, the following changes of assumption affected the total pension liability since the prior measurement date: (a) the projected salary increases went from 12.50% at age 20 to 2.50% at age 65 to varies by service from 2.50% to 8.50%.